 - Anemia (low red blood cell count)

-The same environmental factors that contribute to disease onset can also cause flares.
+The same environmental factors that contribute to disease onset can also cause debilitating flares.

-Other research has shown a strong link between animal protein and IBD risk.
+Some research has also shown a strong link between animal protein and IBD risk.

 Summary: A combination of genetic, environmental and immunological factors contribute to ulcerative colitis risk.
 Symptoms occur in flares and include digestive complaints, as well as fatigue and fever.